jimhuaang/qsfs-boost/README.md

   - You can specify the protocol by option *-p*, e.g. *-p=HTTP*, default is HTTPS.
 You can set this value to HTTP if the information you are passing is not sensitive and the service to which you want to connect supports an HTTP endpoint.
-- Compatibility:
-  - Easy to extend to support other object stores such as Amazon S3.

 ## Installation